amazon-ion/ion-schema-tests/README.md

 This collection of files represents a test suite for implementations of the [Ion Schema Specifications](https://amzn.github.io/ion-schema/docs).
 This file describes how the tests are defined.

-There are three explicit and two implicit types of test cases.
+There are four explicit and two implicit types of test cases.

 1. `valid_schema` (implicit) – asserts that a schema document is valid.
    Every test file should be a valid schema, so this is implied for every schema/file that is present in the test suite.
+2. `valid_schemas` – asserts that each schema document in a given list of schema documents is valid.
-2. `invalid_schemas` – asserts that each schema document in a given list of schema documents is invalid.
+3. `invalid_schemas` – asserts that each schema document in a given list of schema documents is invalid.
-3. `valid_type` – (implicit) asserts that a given type definition is valid.
+4. `valid_type` – (implicit) asserts that a given type definition is valid.
    Every top-level type in the test suite loaded and implicitly tested for validity.
-4. `invalid_types` – asserts that each type in a given list of type definitions is invalid.
+5. `invalid_types` – asserts that each type in a given list of type definitions is invalid.
-5. `type`/`should_accept_as_valid`/`should_reject_as_invalid` – tests whether values match or do not match a given type.
+6. `type`/`should_accept_as_valid`/`should_reject_as_invalid` – tests whether values match or do not match a given type.

 #### Implicit Tests
 Every `ion-schema-tests` test file should be an Ion Schema.